How To Brew German Pils Beer | Homebrew Challenge

 How can I start brewing a Pilsner at home?

 To start brewing a Pilsner, begin by gathering the necessary ingredients and equipment.
 For a German Pilsner, you would need malt, hops, yeast, and water.
-The malt should be a high-quality Pilsner malt and the hops should preferably be of a German variety to stay true to the traditional flavor.

 The yeast should be a lager yeast, with the best dry yeast for Pilsner being something like Fermentis Saflager W-34/70.
 As for equipment, you’ll need a brewing kettle, fermentation vessel, and other standard homebrewing equipment.